marcmylemans/marcmylemans.github.io/_posts/2024-10-25-Active-Directory-DynamicUserGroups.md

 To make sure each user is assigned the correct language settings, you’ll need to set the `preferredLanguage` attribute in Active Directory for each user.
 This attribute follows the [RFC 1766](https://tools.ietf.org/html/rfc1766) format, such as `"en-US"` for English (United States) or `"fr-FR"` for French (France).

-Here’s how to update this attribute for a user in Active Directory Users and Computers (ADUC).
+Here’s how to update this attribute for a user in Active Directory Users and Computers (ADUC) or via PowerShell.

 ### Using Active Directory Users and Computers (ADUC)